haneulee/HEAD-soft-robotics/presentations/readme.md

 ### Mochi

 Inspired by Schrödinger's cat, the robot usually operates in hidden mode, concealing its presence.
-During conflict, it transforms into bright and warm colors, approaching people to signal a shift from a state of “non-existence” to “existence.”
+During conflict, it transforms into bright and warm colors, approaching people.
 Through light, vibration, and soft touch, it provides emotional comfort and helps ease tension.

 | ![](../process/2024-11-06/images/schrod.png) | ![](../process/2024-11-06/images/schrod2.png) |
 | -------------------------------------------- | --------------------------------------------- |